JWST MIRI flight performance: The Medium-Resolution Spectrometer: Introduction

-A block diagram showing the MRS' key optical elements is shown in Fig.~\ref{fig:MRSfig}, where light from a small (10 x 10 arcsecond) field of the telescope focal plane is selected by the pick-off mirror and presented to the two dichroic and grating wheel assemblies (DGA-A and DGA-B).
-In normal operations the DGAs are both set to one of three positions separated by 120 degrees, we refer to as short, medium and long wavelength sub-bands respectively.
-Four spectral channels are selected by the dichroics (channels 1 to 4), with the DGA setting defining which spectral sub-band is selected within each channel.
-Referring to Fig.~\ref{fig:MRSfig}, one exposure will yield bands 1short, 2short, 3short, and 4short, where each dichroic transmits wavelengths longward of (and reflects wavelengths shortward of) a fixed wavelength.
+A block diagram showing the MRS's key optical elements is shown in Fig.~\ref{fig:MRSfig}.
+Light from a small (10 x 10 arcsecond) field of the telescope focal plane is selected by the pick-off mirror and presented to the two dichroic and grating wheel assemblies (DGA-A and DGA-B).
+In normal operations the DGAs are both set to one of three positions separated by 120 degrees, which we refer to as short, medium, and long wavelength subbands, respectively.
+Four spectral channels are selected by the dichroics (channels 1 to 4), with the DGA setting defining which spectral subband is selected within each channel.
+Referring to Fig.~\ref{fig:MRSfig}, one exposure yields bands 1short, 2short, 3short, and 4short, where each dichroic transmits wavelengths longward of (and reflects wavelengths shortward of) a fixed wavelength.
 Bands 1short and 2short are sliced spatially by the integral field unit (IFU) optics IFU~1 and IFU~2, and then dispersed spectrally by gratings mounted on the DGAs to rotate with their corresponding dichroic.
-Camera optics project 1short and 2short onto the short wavelength (MIRIFUSHORT) FPA.
+Camera optics projected 1short and 2short onto the short wavelength (MIRIFUSHORT) focal plane assembly (FPA).
 Similarly, bands 3short and 4short are projected onto the long wavelength (MIRIFULONG) FPA.
-Both the MIRIFUSHORT and MIRIFULONG arms use the same type of Si:As impurity band conduction (IBC) array \citep{miri_pasp_7,argyriou2020SPIE}.
+Both the MIRIFUSHORT and MIRIFULONG arms used the same type of Si:As impurity band conduction (IBC) array \citep{miri_pasp_7,argyriou2020SPIE}.

 The size of the MRS footprint on the sky varies with spectral channel, as shown in the left panel of Fig.~\ref{fig:diagram} in the \textit{JWST} V2/V3 coordinate system.
-In each channel the corresponding MRS IFU image slicer splits the footprint into a distinct number of slices defined by the available detector area and the desire to match the slice width to the size of the diffraction limited PSF within each channel.
-As shown in the middle panel of Fig.~\ref{fig:diagram} each channel is imaged onto one half of the two FPAs.
+In each channel the corresponding MRS IFU image slicer split the footprint into a distinct number of slices defined by the available detector area and the desire to match the slice width to the size of the diffraction limited PSF within each channel.
+As shown in the middle panel of Fig.~\ref{fig:diagram}, each channel is imaged onto one half of the two FPAs.
 Importantly, slices that are adjacent on the sky are interleaved in the detector plane.
-The calibration effort benefited tremendously from this design decision, which helps discriminate between effects which are adjacent on the detector (e.g. dark current, straylight) and those which are adjacent on the sky (e.g. sky background emission).
+The calibration effort benefited from this design decision tremendously, helping to discriminate between effects that are adjacent on the detector (e.g., dark current and scattered light) and those that are adjacent on the sky (e.g., sky background emission).